angristan/LinuxKernelBuild/README.md

 # LinuxKernelBuild
 Sccript to install the latest version of the Linux Kernel from source, with some tweaks and GrSecurity.
+(Works on Debian and Ubuntu)

 ### Usage